jrl-umi3218/mc_rtc/README.md

 1. Write a new class that inherits from `mc_rbdyn::RobotModule` (e.g. `include/mc_robots/MyRobot.h` and `src/mc_robots/MyRobot.cpp`)
 2. Implement the virtual functions your robot requires
+3. In your header file, invoke the `ROBOT_MODULE_DEFAULT_CONSTRUCTOR` or `ROBOT_MODULE_CANONIC_CONSTRUCTOR` macro (e.g. `ROBOT_MODULE_DEFAULT_CONSTRUCTOR("MyRobot", mc_robot::MyRobot)`).
+The first is adapted for classes which can be instantiated by a default constructor.
+The second is adapted for classes which should be instantiated by two `std::string` values.
+For more options, check `include/mc_rbdyn/RobotModule.h` for the full definition of the macros
-3. Add your source files to the `mc_robots_SRC` variable in `src/CMakeLists.txt`
+4. Add the entry `add_robot(MyRobot)` in `src/CMakeLists.txt`
-4. Your robot can now be used in `mc_rtc`
+5. Your robot can now be used in `mc_rtc` by calling `mc_rbdyn::RobotLoader::get_robot_module("MyRobot")`

 Outisde mc_rtc
 --

-Not done yet.
-Should be similar to the previous case with the addition of external create/delete functions.
+The steps are similar to the previous option but do not require to write code inside `mc_rtc`.
+No sample project is available at the moment.

 Implementing a new controller
 ==